nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

 - '[ShadowSocks](https://shadowsocks.org)'}
 ---

 *This is a Linode Community guide.
-Write for us and earn $250 per published guide.*
+If you're an expert on something we need a guide on, you too can [get paid to write for us](/docs/contribute).*
 <hr>

 *This is a Linode Community guide.
 If you're an expert on something we need a guide on, you too can [get paid to write for us](/docs/contribute).*